Rokiis1/roadmap/miscellenous/1_level/1_database.md

 The `autoflush=False` setting disables automatic flushing of changes before certain query operations.
 Normally, SQLAlchemy may automatically send pending changes to the database before executing a query.
 Disabling autoflush gives more explicit control over when changes are written.

 The `autocommit=False` setting ensures that changes are not committed automatically.
 This means you must explicitly call `db.commit()` to persist changes.
-This makes transaction boundaries clear and predictable.

 The `SessionLocal` object does **not** represent a session itself.
 Instead, it is a callable that produces new session instances.
 Each call to `SessionLocal()` creates a **new independent database session**.